WilloIzCitron/yuukasport/README.md

 ## Build
 TODO

-#Known Issues
+# Known Issues
-Warning! this project has many bugs it can encounter sometimes
+Warning! this project has many bugs

+This is the issue tables below:
 |  No |  Issues |  Issue No |
 |---|---|---|
 |  1 | After Headpatting, Blush can't disappear  |   |